 In the run-up to the fourth festival, in October 2021, we are keen to offer opportunities to recent arts graduates to present puppetry work on video which has been created ‘at home’ during the coronavirus pandemic.

 We have designed a two-part project, ‘Unlocked’.
-To mark the lockdown and life in the pandemic, the festival is putting out a call for puppetry videos which express what the puppets and video-makers want to do as soon as they can get out.
+To mark the lockdown and life in the pandemic, the festival called out for puppetry videos which express what the puppets and video-makers want to do as soon as they can get out.

 The second part of the project, following selection of the most promising puppetry work, would, subject to available funding, enable us to offer an opportunity for the selected artists to create and present their work live to audiences in Tunbridge Wells in 2021.
 Expenses will be paid if funding is available.